mhenso/RStudio-on-HPC/README.md

 singularity build --fakeroot Cent9_rstudio_server.sif rserver_only.def
 ```

-It took about 1,5 hours to build the Cent9_rstudio_server.sif image file.
+It took about 1,5 hours to build the Cent9_rstudio_server.sif SIF file.